tcarleton/stagg/README.md

 A core part of `stagg`’s functionality is to aggregate gridded data to the level of administrative regions.
-In order to do this, it first calculates the portion of each region is covered by a particular cell, or the weight each grid cell has for a given administrative region.
+In order to do this, it first calculates the portion of each region that is covered by a particular cell.
-These weights may also be scaled by the secondary weights calcualted in Step 1.
+These weights may also be scaled by the secondary weights calculated in Step 1.
 This is accomplished using the `overlay_weights()` function.

 ``` r